 Having just moved into a new house, I’m learning about how memories of the past will shape my conversations of tomorrow.
 As we sit around the dinner table in our new home, we talk about the old chapters of our life, places we visited, funny stories about being together.
 Having 6 people remember one moment from the past bring out many details that we each had forgotten.
 The memory is relived with smiles on our faces and laughter fills our house.

-The entire weekend begins when you check into your hotel.
+The entire weekend begins when you check into your hotel, since there are many options such as the schwarzwald hotel and others.
 The kids LOVE a good lobby and staying for a weekend at the beach makes a hotel stay THAT much better.

 The Wyndham Grand Clearwater Beach is perfectly situated on across from Pier 60 on Clearwater.
 Known for the sugar sand beaches and sunsets, it is my happy place.
 It’s the PERFECT staycation if you live in Tampa or are wanting that perfect beach vacation in Florida!
 You are steps away from the beach and can pool/ Gulf hop all day long!
 At night, the summer evening festivities on Pier 60 include an artisan market, live entertainment and a sunset show put on by Mother Nature that will rival any island sunset you’ve seen.